June 16, 2021

-Photosynthesis is undoubtedly one of the most important physiological processes on Earth.
+Photosynthesis is undoubtedly one of the most important physiological processes on earth.
 It is the process by which plants, algae, and bacteria produce food.
 Photosynthesis makes these organisms the primary producers of the earth, as all other organisms feed on them for their energy source.
-People depend on this important process for most of their needs: food, fiber, fuel, timber, etc. Also, many scientists are considering photosynthesis to increase the uptake of carbon dioxide to combat climate change.
+People depend on this important process for most of their needs: food, fiber, fuel, timber, etc. Thus, many scientists are considering the ways photosynthesis can be used to both combat climate change and increase productivity for a growing population.
+In 2021, the study of photosynthesis is as important as ever.

 Photosynthesis is the process by which organisms with chlorophyll capture light and use its energy to combine water and carbon dioxide (CO2) to produce simple carbohydrates and oxygen.
 There are two stages in the process: